Moving to Sweden From the UK

-If you’re thinking about moving to Sweden, we’ve got you covered.
-This page will explain everything that you need to know to prepare yourself for life in the land of IKEA.
-If you are moving and would like more information on removal companies, why not read our list of the top 10 international removal companies in the UK.
+Have you found yourself idly walking through IKEA, wondering what life could be?
+Well now, you can make your dream a reality.
+This page will explain everything that you need to know to prepare yourself for moving to Sweden from the UK.
+If you are at the stage of looking for a removal company, then why not read our list of the top 10 international removal companies in the UK?

 Visas for Sweden

 As a UK or EU citizen, you don’t need a visa to live in Sweden.
-However, we’re not sure how this will change after the UK leaves the EU in March 2019.
-If you are interested in learning more about this, read out Moving to Europe After Brexit blog.
+However, we’re not sure how this will change after the UK leaves the EU.
+If you are interested in learning more about this, read our guide to moving to Europe after Brexit.

 Personnummer (Personal Identity Number)